wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.1.0 =
+You can restart an import where it left after a crash (for big databases).

 = 1.0.2 =
 You can now skip the images import.
 And even if you keep on importing the images, the external images are automatically skipped.